 ONWARDS - E-health interventions to promote physical activity among underserved populations: a Hybrid Type I effectiveness-implementation RCT

-We hypothesise that use of activity trackers can promote physical activity and improve health outcomes.
-Furthermore, we hypothesise that the additional use of home-based online training with simple exercise equipment is more effective in engaging in regular physical activity.
-Finally, we hypothesise that participants receiving tailored motivational support will have better long-term adhererence to physical activity.
+This project will test the study objectives with three implementation strategies.
+We hypothesise that the use of activity trackers with the computational algorithm PAI can promote PA and improve health outcomes.
+Furthermore, we hypothesise that the additional use of home-based online training is more effective in engaging in regular PA.
+Finally, we hypothesise that participation in peer support group via social media will result in better long-term adherence to PA.

 A Hybrid Type I effectiveness-implementation RCT will be conducted aiming at an inactive, vulnerable and presumably high-risk population living in the Troms and Finnmark county.
 One hundred and eighty participants will be assigned to 3 groups in a 1:1:1 ratio and participate for 18 months.
 The effectiveness-implementation hybrid design allows testing the outcomes of the interventions while gathering information on delivery and potential for implementation in a real- world situation.

 Participants in the group A will be provided the fitness tracker Mi Smart Band 5 with the computational algorithm PAI.
 Participants in group B will be provided with both the fitness tracker Mi Smart Band 5 with the computational algorithm PAI and access to Les Mills On Demand to perform training classes from home.
 Participants in group C will be provided the fitness tracker Mi Smart Band 5 with the computational algorithm PAI, Les Mills On Demand and additional peer support via social media.
 The presence of three interventional groups will allow testing which combination of implementation strategies is more effective in increasing levels of PA.
 As all study participants will be wearing an activity tracker, levels of PA will be objectively measured and monitored along the whole duration of the study.